medic/cht-docs/content/en/apps/tutorials/local-setup.md

 CHT app development can be done on Linux, macOS, or Windows (using the [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install)).

-CHT apps can can be built on your local system (with the necessary libraries installed and configured) or they can be built from within VS Code Dev Containers.
+CHT apps can be built on your local system (with the necessary libraries installed and configured) or they can be built from within VS Code Dev Containers.

 Before you begin, ensure you have the following tools: